The Good / Can't think of any really...

 - The words, “…doing data entry.”

 In our experience, this phrase is a dead giveaway.
 It’s a virtual guarantee that you won’t be doing “data entry” in the way you think of it.
 I once worked at the IRS.
 Now THAT’s data entry.
 Those people type so fast it makes you dizzy.
 And they made about $9 an hour.
-(See our series of smackdowns on data entry jobs here.)
+(See list of approved data entry jobs here.)